United States Court of Appeals for the Fifth Circuit: Fifth Circuit Four

 Starting in the late 1950s, judges Elbert Parr Tuttle (chief judge 1960–1967), John Minor Wisdom, John R. Brown (chief judge 1967–1979), and Richard T. Rives (chief judge 1959–60) became known as the "Fifth Circuit Four", or simply "The Four", for decisions crucial in advancing the civil rights of African Americans.
 In this, they were usually opposed by their fellow Fifth Circuit Judge, Benjamin F. Cameron of Mississippi, until his death in 1964.
 During this era, the role of the Fifth Circuit in civil rights caused the court to be nicknamed the "Supreme Court of Dixie".

-Hurricane Katrina

-Hurricane Katrina struck New Orleans on August 29, 2005, devastating the city and slightly damaging the John Minor Wisdom Courthouse.
-All deadlines concerning filings were extended.
-On September 7 the court temporarily relocated its administrative operations to Houston, and returned to normal operations in New Orleans in March 2007.

 2020s

 During his first administration, President Donald Trump appointed six judges to the court, with many observers thereafter regarding it as the most conservative court of appeals.
 The Fifth Circuit's reversal rate at the US Supreme Court from the beginning of the 2020 term through the end of the 2022 term was 74%, making it the 7th most frequently reversed circuit court; the average rate of reversals was 68%.

 Some members of the Supreme Court, including Chief Justice John Roberts, have indicated concern with how the Fifth Circuit approaches cases.
 Several court observers have interpreted the court as being exceptionally conservative in its rulings.
+The court has tended towards a permissive view of standing and a legal philosophy of originalism.
+Appeals from the Fifth Circuit "have made up a disproportionate number of cases heard by the Supreme Court".